Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Efforting towards feeling enlivened is a critical part of trauma recovery.

-When I resurfaced briefly from my years of intensive trauma recovery and personal growth both through therapy and my years at Esalen, followed immediately by my super-busy-and-without-any-disposable-income-years of graduate school and clinical licensure, I made time for a few wonderful trips with my husband abroad (including eloping in New Zealand and babymooning across the Balkans) before my daughter was born with severe colic (which made traveling beyond a 5-minute radius of my house nearly impossible for the first year of her life) and just when that cleared up, COVID struck and grounded my little family until Summer 2022 when vaccines for the 5 and under crowd rolled out.
+When I resurfaced briefly from my years of intensive trauma recovery and personal growth both through therapy and my years at Esalen, followed immediately by my super-busy-and-without-any-disposable-income-years of graduate school and clinical licensure, I made time for a few wonderful trips with my husband abroad (including eloping in New Zealand and babymooning across the Balkans) before my daughter was born with severe colic (which made traveling beyond a 5-minute radius of my house nearly impossible for the first year of her life).
+And just when that cleared up, COVID struck.
+And grounded my little family until Summer 2022.
+When vaccines for the 5 and under crowd rolled out.

 All of us had our version of hard during the pandemic.
 And, like so many others, the COVID years took a toll on me in many, depleting, trying ways.
 One of those “smaller” ways was divorcing me from an activity that helped me in trauma recovery and filled me with so much vitality and excitement: traveling.